jpbro/VbFcgi/README.md

 3. Open your browser and go to http://127.0.0.1/test.fcgi - you should see the HTML response from the demo FCGI application.

 # Creating your own FCGI Application
-You can use the included VbFcgiApp source code as a starting point - all the work is done in the IFcgiApp_BuildResponse method, so give it a thorough review.
+You can use the included VbFcgiApp source code as a starting point - all the work is done in the IFcgiApp_ProcessRequest method, so give it a thorough review.

 In order to write your own FCGI application from scratch, you must: